 - Can hold dogs up to 150 pounds.

 This bed elevates dogs from the ground, thanks to a metal frame.
 It is sturdy enough that it can take up to 150 pounds in weight.
 Potentially making it suitable for two Labs if you’re lucky enough to be a multi-Lab owner.
 You can assemble and disassemble the frame easily without any tools, making it perfect for a traveling family.

 The material center is made from a waterproof 600 denier nylon with double stitching and double backing, making it durable.
-It is meshed so that it will keep him cool, allowing air to circulate his body.
+It is made of mesh so that it will keep him cool, allowing air to circulate his body.
 The frame has four rubber feet, which ensures it will not slip or slide as your pooch climbs on or off it.
-It comes in two colors and a one year warranty.
+It comes in two colors and a one-year warranty.

 We love that this dog bed is the best option if you are looking for a simple, quality elevated dog bed.

 - Unique and portable design.

 - Easy to setup and tear down.

 This bed is another elevated dog bed, but with a difference.
 It has a curved back that offers the feeling of security that dogs naturally crave, or a windshield if you are traveling somewhere partially windy, like the beach.
 It is easy to set up thanks to the locking mechanisms.
 This bed comes in one color and with a one-year warranty.

 The frame is made from metal, and it is steel coated, meaning that it is rust-proof and can be left outside.
 It can take up to 90 pounds in weight.
 The center panel is made from Smart Air-flow mesh, which allows air to circulate and prevents sweating and skin irritation.
 You can also adjust it for a tight or relaxed fit based on your Lab’s preferences.